Corona Virus Awareness: Employer vs. Employee

 Experience says taking precautionary measures, remaining vigilant, and preparing are key.
 There is currently no vaccine to prevent coronavirus disease (COVID-19).

 - Clean hands frequently with alcohol-based hand rub or soap and water

-- Cover nose and mouth when coughing and sneezing with tissue or flexed elbow
+- Cover nose and mouth when coughing and sneezing with a tissue or flexed elbow

-- Avoid close contact (4 meter or 13 feet) with anybody with cold or influenza like side effects
+- Avoid close contact (4 meters or 13 feet) with anybody with cold or influenza-like side effects

 - If you go to the market, don’t touch animals or anything in the zone they stay

 - Go to the hospital near you if you have a fever, cough or feel that it is difficult to breathe.